nf-core/metatdenovo/docs/usage.md

 ## Digital normalization

+Metatdenovo can perform "digital normalization" on the reads BEFORE the assembly.
+This will reduce coverage of highly abundant sequences and remove sequences that are below a threshold, and can be useful if the data set is too large to assemble but also potentially improve an assembly.
-Metatdenovo can perform a digital normalization on the reads BEFORE the assembly.
-A digital normalization is useful for the assembly process because can reduce the number of over-rapresented sequences.
-N.B. the digital normalizatio is done only for the assembly while during the mapping process the reads will not be normalized.
+N.B. the digital normalization is done only for the assembly and the non-normalized sequences will be used for quantification.
-There are two to run the digital normalization:
+There are two options for digital normalization in the pipeline:

 - Khmer_based approach (`--diginorm`)